DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-24 Meeting Notes.md

 ## General Notes
 - Given that Thanksgiving is right around the corner, I'm not expecting everyone to do a whole lot this week.
 - Also, next week, a couple of us are gonna be out of town to attend Shbeeb's workshop presentations.
-So, we may not have a full team next week Mone
+So, we most likely won't have a full team meeting next week either.

+### This Week's Focus
+- Since a good number of us are gonna be attending those workshop presentations next week, it might be a good idea to polish up the game as much as we can.
+Yknow, just in case someone asks to see the game.

 ## LD Notes
+- Last week, we went through all the levels that are currently in th

 ## Env.
 Artist Notes